-- The neck ultrasound scan takes about 10 minutes. - We will ask you to lie face-up on a firm table.
-We will apply a clear water-based gel to your neck and then place a hand-held probe against your skin and move it up and down your neck.

-- We will ask you to tilt or turn your head as we move the probe over the entire length of both sides of your neck. - The probe will move over the skin of your neck but will not touch your face or other parts of your body.
+- We will ask you to lie face-up on a firm table.
+We will apply a clear water-based gel to your neck and then place a hand-held probe against your skin and move it up and down your neck (see picture). - We will ask you to tilt or turn your head as we move the probe over the entire length of both sides of your neck. - The probe will move over the skin of your neck but will not touch your face or other parts of your body.